ShootPassSlam/BurgerProject/README.md

 - Redux
 - React Routes
 - Axios
-- Firebase for backend database and deployment
+- Firebase for backend database and hosting